Introduction to Dubai Visas

 Residence Visa

-- Benefits: Free access to UAE banks, utilities, health insurance, and children’s education
+- Benefits: Free access to UAE banks, utilities, health insurance, and children’s education.
+Health insurance coverage is a mandatory benefit for all UAE residence visa holders.

 - Cost: Employer-sponsored visas vary; property owners approximately 4%-5% of property value